Greece › Ferries › Athens to Crete

 Departure Port in Athens

-Ferries to Crete depart primarily from the port of Piraeus, located approximately 10 kilometers southwest of central Athens.
-The port is easily accessible via public transportation, including the Athens Metro Line 1 (Green Line) and various bus routes.Destination Ports in Crete
+Ferries to Crete depart only from the port of Piraeus, located approximately 10 kilometers southwest of central Athens.
+The port is easily accessible via Metro Line 1 or Line 3 from central Athens (about 20-25 minutes).Destination Ports in Crete

 • Heraklio: The largest city and the capital of Crete, Heraklio is the primary arrival point for most ferries from Athens.
 The ferry port is a short walk from several good Heraklio hotels.